palashencode/springboot-ref/README.md

 ### Project Specific Documentation
 This can be used as a starter project for testing out endpoints and functionalities;

-Local endpoints active are below
+Local endpoints active are below - all end points are not mapped here.
+This is to give the user  starting point.
+Please use the swagger for comprehensive list of endpoints.

 * http://localhost:60501/swagger-ui/index.html
 * http://localhost:60501/v3/api-docs
 * http://localhost:60501/status